CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

-= 1.20.6-beta =
+= 1.20.6 =
-* 2019-07-22
+* 2019-07-24
+* UPDATE SUMMARY:  Various bug fixes related to recent changes to the RSS Feed
-* [NEW] Adds a setting to control how the RSS feed episode description is selected, either post excerpt or full post content
+* [NEW] Add a setting to control whether RSS feed episode description tags use the post content or the post excerpt
 * [FIX] Fixes a bug where Turbocharge settings were enabled even when it is switched off
+* [FIX] Fixes a bug when sending series data to a Castos connected podcast
+* [FIX] Fixes a bug where the ss_player shortcode renders the media player in the RSS feed
+* [FIX] Fixes a bug in the legacy RSS feed url

 = 1.20.5 =
 * 2019-07-10